Overview

 How Agents Use Credentials

-When credentials are provided, thetype_secret
+When credentials are provided, thetype_secret action is automatically available:

 Executor/Manager Mode